E-Heerschap/VirtualMouse/README.md

 The VM_DEBUG_ENABLE flag can be set to enable debug messages.
 This is the default in the `build.sh` script.

 ### Libvm
 The library for VirtualMouse interaction is located in the `/interface` folder.
-It is build by running `make`.
+It is built by running the Makefile.
 By default it runs with the flag `VM_EXPORT_GET_BUTTONS` which exports get methods for typical buttons for non-native languages which cannot access the definitions.

 ## X11 configuration
 The X window system can be configured to use specific devices.
 In some cases this is necesary if the X window system does not